commercetools/project-config-replication/README.md

 More Info
 ---

-This script will create a custom object "ct-migrations/ct-last-applied" in your commerctools project to keep track of the last applied migration.
+* This script will create a custom object "ct-migrations/ct-last-applied" in your commerctools project to keep track of the last applied migration.
 This script relies on this custom object, alter it at your own risk.
+* In the future this might be available to install via npm, to ease integration into a CD pipeline.